$200bln investment required for growth of region’s gas sector, industry executives say

 PHOTO

-- Over 150 oil and gas executives convened in Dubai for the Middle East Gas Conference, sponsored by Crescent Petroleum, to shape the future of the region’s gas industry.

-- Majid Jafar, CEO of Crescent Petroleum: “Our region is on track to become the world’s second-largest producer of natural gas, behind North America.
-This is not just about meeting energy needs.
-It is about creating new economic opportunities, driving industrial diversification, and fostering stronger regional ties.”

-DUBAI, UAE: The regional natural gas sector requires US$200 billion of investment in the next four years to increase production by 30% to meet rapidly growing demand for power, industry executives attending the Middle East Gas Conference in Dubai said on Wednesday.
+DUBAI - The regional natural gas sector requires $200 billion of investment in the next four years to increase production by 30% to meet rapidly growing demand for power, industry executives attending the Middle East Gas Conference in Dubai said on Wednesday.

 More than 150 executives from energy producers representing the leading producers of gas in the region gathered to discuss the next stage in development of the region’s immense natural gas resources, urging efforts to build capacity to meet surging demand for electricity, and accelerate the displacement of oil in power generation.